Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which is a recommendation of the Service Desk practice?

-- [ ] Service desks should never use technologies such as SMS and chat functions.
+- [ ] Service Desks should never use technologies such as SMS and chat functions.
-- [ ] Service desks should be highly technical functions.
+- [ ] Service Desks should be highly technical functions.
-- [x] Service desks should have a practical understanding of the business practices across the organization.
+- [x] Service Desks should have a practical understanding of the business practices across the organization.
-- [ ] Service desks should always use a virtual service desk.
+- [ ] Service Desks should always use a virtual Service Desk.

 **[⬆ Back to Top](#table-of-contents)**